wayn-r/lovelace-lcars-card/flattened_codebase.md

         it('should not calculate if anchor target not found', () => {
             element.layoutConfig = { anchor: { anchorTo: 'nonexistent' }};
-            element.calculateLayout(elementsMap, containerRect);
-            // The initial x,y would be based on default (0,0 for topLeft to container's topLeft)
-            // but then _anchorToElement returns null, and calculateLayout sets calculated = false.
-            // However, _calculateInitialPosition has a fallback if _anchorToElement returns null:
-            // it will just use 0,0 based on container if it cannot make sense of the anchoring.
-            // Then, _finalizeLayout sets calculated to true.
-            // Let's check the console warning.
             const consoleWarnSpy = vi.spyOn(console, 'warn');
             element.calculateLayout(elementsMap, containerRect);
             expect(consoleWarnSpy).toHaveBeenCalledWith(expect.stringContaining("Anchor target 'nonexistent' not found"));